 The program is designed for those mayors that are already committed to using data to improve lives and want to go to the next level.

-• Senior teams will then receive a six-month acceleration program including executive education and individualized city coaching and consultation.
+• After the first 3-month phase of the Resident Impact Data Project, City teams will also receive a six-month acceleration program including executive education and individualized city coaching and consultation.
 This includes individual coaching sessions, workshops with peer cities from across North, Central, and South America, and keynote instruction from leading international experts.
-This suite of support will enable cities to launch a Citywide Data Strategy and a demonstration project with resident impact.
+This suite of support will enable cities to launch a Citywide Data Strategy.

 What is a Citywide Data Strategy?

-A Citywide Data Strategy is a three-year vision and actionable plan designed to advance your city's use of data and improve city outcomes.
-The Citywide Data Strategy will serve as the central tool to activate change within your city and the core components include the following:
+A Citywide Data Strategy is a three-year vision and actionable plan designed to advance each city's use of data and improve city outcomes.
+The Citywide Data Strategy will serve as the central tool to activate change within a city and the core components include the following:

 • Governance: establish a data governance process that sets and enforces data standards and practices for the enterprise with engagement from senior leadership.